Christian Yelich Preview, Player Props: Brewers vs. Padres

 Christian Yelich At The Plate

-- Yelich has 136 hits and an OBP of .372 to go with a slugging percentage of .458.
-All three of those stats are tops among Milwaukee hitters this season.
+- Yelich leads Milwaukee with 136 hits and an OBP of .371, plus a team-best slugging percentage of .455.

-- Among the qualifying hitters in MLB action, his batting average ranks 15th, his on-base percentage ranks 13th, and he is 52nd in the league in slugging.
+- Among the qualified hitters, he ranks 16th in batting average, while his on-base percentage ranks 13th and he is 54th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.